Deducteam/lambdapi/USER_MANUAL.md

 The following code defines infix symbols for addition and multiplication.
 Both are associative to the left, and they have priority levels `6` and `7`.
 ```
-set infixl 6 "+" ≔ add
+set infix left 6 "+" ≔ add
-set infixl 7 "×" ≔ mul
+set infix left 7 "×" ≔ mul
 ```
-The modifier `infix`, `infixr` and `infixl` can be used to specify whether the defined symbol is non-associative, associative to the right, or associative to the left.
-The priority levels are floating point numbers, hence a priority can (almost) always be inserted in between two different levels.
+The modifier `infix`, `infix right` and `infix left` can be used to specify whether the defined symbol is non-associative, associative to the right, or associative to the left.
+The priority levels are floating point numbers, hence a priority can (almost) always be inserted between two different levels.

 **Important limitation:** no check is done on the syntax of the symbol that is defined.
 As a consequence, it is very easy to break the system by redefining a